π About Me

 ποΈ News

-- π [2025.08] Two Paper Feature Extraction and Steering for Enhanced Chain-of-Thought Reasoning in Language Models and Model Unlearning via Sparse Autoencoder Subspace Guided Projections have been accepted at EMNLP 2025
+- π [2025.08] Two papers Feature Extraction and Steering for Enhanced Chain-of-Thought Reasoning in Language Models and Model Unlearning via Sparse Autoencoder Subspace Guided Projections have been accepted at EMNLP 2025!

 π Publications